Skip to Main Content

 Hobbies/Interests: Travel, music, tennis, reading, watching TV shows

 Bio: Hi!
-My name is Yara Abi Karam and I'm a second-year Mechanical Engineering major.
+My name is Yara Abi Karam and I'm a third-year Mechanical Engineering major.
 I grew up in Lebanon and speak English, French, and Arabic fluently.
-I love traveling, listening to music (especially attending concerts), going on road-trips, and playing tennis.
+I love traveling, listening to music (especially attending concerts), going on road-trips, and discussing TV shows/movies.
 Moving to a different country on your own definitely comes with challenges, but UCLA offers many resources that will make it a lot easier, the Dashew Center being one of them.
 Please don't hesitate to contact me if you have any questions but also if you just want to hang out or try some Lebanese food ;)

 Yara Abi Karam